archisman-mitra/archisman-mitra/README.md

 ## About

-I'm a software developer focused on full-stack development and AI-powered applications.
+I'm an aspiring software developer focused on full-stack development and AI-powered applications.
 I learn by building — from voice-based recruitment systems to trustless inheritance contracts on Stellar.
 Currently strengthening my CS foundations through competitive problem solving and hands-on projects.

 ---